Zhi Herbals

 What Is Angelica Root?

-There is a rich tradition of angelica as a cooking herb.
-The young leaves of angelica can be cooked as a vegetable.
+There is a rich tradition of angelica root being used as a cooking herb.
+The young leaves of the angelica plant can be cooked as a vegetable.
 The stems of angelica can be candied, and may be used as a cake topping or dessert ingredient, especially in France.
 In the herbal liqueur Bénédictine, angelica root is one of the twenty-seven plants used as flavoring ingredients.
 Other herbs known to be used to make Bénédictine include hyssop, lemon balm, thyme, and orange peel.

 Angelica root combines well with other herbs.